ancfoster/Flags-and-Countries/README.md

 - [AutoPrefixer](https://autoprefixer.github.io/) was used to add browser specifc prefixes.

+- Adobe Illustrator was used to make several of the game graphics including the score icon and the game complete graphics

 ## Testing
     "For all testing, please refer to the [TESTING.md](TESTING.md) file."